 "Assignments" as defined in Article 1(b) of the Convention, involves the conferment of associated rights on the assignee.
 The essence of assignment is thus the transfer of creditor's rights.
 It is clear that a new agreement between all three parties - debtor, creditor and assignee - which replaces the original agreement is not an assignment but a novation.
-It is also clear that a transaction in which the creditor registrations on the International Registry in which an assignor is a named party may be assigned to a designated assignee (with consent given by such assignee) which should ease the administrative burden associated with assignments on the International Registry.
+It is also clear that a transaction in which the creditor simply transfers its associated rights and the related international interest without reference to its obligations is an assignment.
+But there are also hybrid transactions in which the creditor assigns its rights under the agreement and also, with the consent of the debtor, transfers its obligations, wholly or in part.
+Such a transaction is an assignment for purposes of the Convention, whether or not the elements of the transactions relating to the creditor's obligations result in characterisation of the agreement as a novation under national law.
+This is because the Convention's definition of "assignment" is independent of national law, and if an agreement has the effect of transferring associated rights from the creditor to another